Celebrations, Communities and Performances - a conference to be held in person in the Drapers' Hall, Coventry, 20-22 April 2022. See link above.

 Margaret's research has developed in three main directions:

-- Shakespeare in Performance including work towards a monograph on Design for Shakespeare.
+- Shakespeare in Performance with a particular interest in design for Shakespeare.

 - Performance spaces including the Guildhall in Stratford-upon-Avon from the late medieval period to the 18th century and today.

 Margaret's single-author publications include a book on Richard II for the Manchester University Press Shakespeare in Performance Series (1996).
 She was Associate Editor for fifteen volumes in this series.
 She has also published articles on Shakespeare and his contemporaries as well as on Max Reinhardt.
-She is currently writing a book on Design for Shakespeare and contributed a paper concerned with design in recent productions of Richard II to a seminar at the International Shakespeare Conference in Stratford-upon-Avon in August 2008.
+She contributed a paper concerned with design in productions of Richard II to a seminar at the International Shakespeare Conference in Stratford-upon-Avon in August 2008.

 In December 2008, she gave a paper on ‘Hamlet in performance in the 21st Century in Great Britain and abroad’ for a Colloquium hosted by S.I.R.I.R. at the Sorbonne.
 (S.I.R.I.R. is an interdisciplinary research centre concerned with the Renaissance and with Renaissance plays in the context of subsequent performances.)
-A revised version of her paper will appear as a chapter in Silence au temps de la Renaissance, edited by Margaret Jones-Davies (Brepol: forthcoming).
+A revised version of her paper appeared as a chapter in Silence au temps de la Renaissance, edited by Margaret Jones-Davies (Brepols: forthcoming).

-With Professor Ronnie Mulryne she has co-edited several multi-author volumes on aspects of performance in the European Renaissance:
+With Professor Ronnie Mulryne she has co-edited several multi-author volumes on aspects of performance in the European Renaissance as well as on Japanese Shakespeare studies:

 - Theatre and Government under the Early Stuarts (Cambridge: Cambridge University Press, 1993; reprinted in paperback, 2009)